haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 14 : June 14, 2017

+- Domain has been purchased for WP site, frantically finishing up some loose ends, I'm thinking Sunday might be the finalizing day if I don't get to it tomorrow.

+- pro / con : overstressing myself for the conf this week is hindering my want to work on stuff, but working day by day is alright for now.

 ### Day 13 : June 13, 2017

 - Searching, searching, searching, spinning some wheels again but I think I have a good foothold for tomorrow to start something!
 I think more of a break day again.